tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

-- If a different architecture than *SSD MobileNet v2* would be preferred in the future, significant changes to the workflow presented in this repository would be necessary.
-According to [NVIDIA](https://forums.developer.nvidia.com/t/convert-faster-rcnn-tensorflow-model-to-tensorrt-plan/77578), higher complexity architectures, such as *Faster RCNN*, require several modifications (via [TensorRT plugins](https://docs.nvidia.com/deeplearning/sdk/tensorrt-api/python_api/parsers/Uff/Plugins.html)) before they can be parsed and optimized.
+- If a different architecture (other than *SSD MobileNet v2*) would be preferred in the future, significant changes to the workflow presented in this repository would be necessary.
+According to [NVIDIA](https://forums.developer.nvidia.com/t/convert-faster-rcnn-tensorflow-model-to-tensorrt-plan/77578), higher complexity architectures like *Faster RCNN* require several modifications (via [TensorRT plugins](https://docs.nvidia.com/deeplearning/sdk/tensorrt-api/python_api/parsers/Uff/Plugins.html)) before they can be parsed and optimized.
 Furthermore, a good knowledge of the underlying architecture is necessary to perform the right modifications (via [Graph Surgeon](https://docs.nvidia.com/deeplearning/sdk/tensorrt-api/python_api/graphsurgeon/graphsurgeon.html)).